MortenMadsenLyngstad/RecipeHub/group-project/README.md

 ### User story 1: Saving recipe

-You have discovered a new recipe that you want to save for a later occasion.
-You now need a place to save the recipe, and for this you use RecipeHub.
+As a home cook, you want to save a new recipe that you've made so that you can look at it at a later occation.

 The user is in need of an application which can store their new recipe for a later date.
 Information about the recipe which needs to be stored inclues a name, description, ingredients with amounts, preperation steps and the number of portions the ingredient amounts is ments for.
 The process of writing the recipe should be easy and result in a recipe written in typical format, which the user can view when they wish.